 Authoritative support center

-"Sophos Intercept X" is not a mobile version of "Sophos Home", but it does offer Android and iOS users a free mobile security app from the same developer.
-Along with several basic security features, including app lock, the program also includes a rudimentary password manager and can be used as a multi-factor authenticator.
+Sophos Intercept X is not a 1:1 mobile version of Sophos Home, however, it does offer Android and iOS users a free mobile security app from the same developer.
+Along with several basic security tools, including app lock, the program also provides a rudimentary password manager and can be used as a multi-factor authenticator.

-Gauging the level of security afforded by "Sophos Home" is difficult since the test labs that we refer to in our evaluations haven't reviewed the software for quite a while.
+Gauging the level of security afforded by Sophos Home is difficult since neither of the testing labs that we refer to in our evaluations (AV-Comparatives and AV-Test) has reviewed the software for quite a while.
 Nevertheless, those results were positive, and more recent evaluations of the developer's enterprise solutions have commended their excellent security standards.

-Altogether, "Sophos Home", featuring a user-friendly cloud-based dashboard, is a solid antivirus program that offers more than adequate security, even in its freemium version.
+Altogether, the free version of Sophos Home, featuring a user-friendly cloud-based dashboard, is a solid antivirus program that offers more than adequate security.

 Can be installed on up to three devices